 Viewing the percentage change on a 2-year basis loses the predictive value of the index but provides perspective on how strong the recent expansion has been.
-With the 2-year stacked rate for June falling to a mere 1.5%, and the trajectory on a nominal basis suggesting that the even the 2-year stacked will fall negative next month, this appears to be becoming a moot point.
-Simply put, after a large surge in activity we have given it all back.
+With the 2-year stacked rate for June falling to a mere 1.5%, the trajectory on a nominal basis led us to predict "that even the 2-year stacked will fall negative next month," but while July modestly bucked the trend rising back to 4.0%, we still see this as headed into negative territory in coming months.
+Simply put, after a large surge in activity, we have given it all back.